Walid-Birouk/NLP-for-Sentiment-Analysis/README.md

 ## Repository Contents
 - **Training Notebook**: A Jupyter notebook that details the process of training the NLP model.
 It includes data preprocessing, model selection, training, and evaluation steps.
 - **Testing Notebook**: A Jupyter notebook designed for testing the model with new data.
 It demonstrates how to load the trained model and make predictions.
-- **Datasets**: This repository includes both training and test datasets used for model development.

 ## Background